Direct Support Professional Openings

 Working with The Arc is more than just a job.
 It’s an opportunity.

-During this time, essential staff members are more important than ever.
-That’s why we’re looking to grow our team as we continue to serve the community and continue with our mission.
+During this time, our support staff members are more important than ever.
+That’s why we’re looking to grow our team as we continue to serve the community and advance our mission.

 Meet Michelle Meet Tony

-Discover why being in an Essential Role with The Arc is so much more than just a job.
+Discover why being a Direct Support Professional with The Arc is so much more than just a job.

 Redefine your potential through a career that changes lives and expands opportunities.